Things to Come (2016 film): Production

 Hansen-Løve said she wrote the role of Nathalie with Isabelle Huppert in mind.
 She also said Nathalie was loosely based on her mother, who was a philosophy professor and separated from her husband later in life.
 Principal photography began on 22 June 2015 in Paris.

 Reception

 Critical response

 Things to Come received critical acclaim.
-Review aggregation website Rotten Tomatoes gives the film a 99%, based on 143 reviews, with an average score of 8.2/10.
-The website's critical consensus reads: "A union to cherish between a writer-director and star working at peak power, Things to Come offers quietly profound observations on life, love, and the irrevocable passage of time."
-At Metacritic, the film received an weighted average score of 88 out of 100, based on 28 reviews from mainstream critics, indicating "universal acclaim".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 99% based on 150 reviews, with an average rating of 8.2/10.
+The website's critics consensus reads, "A union to cherish between a writer-director and star working at peak power, Things to Come offers quietly profound observations on life, love, and the irrevocable passage of time."
+At Metacritic, the film received a weighted average score of 88 out of 100, based on 28 reviews from mainstream critics, indicating "universal acclaim".

 Box office

-Things to Come grossed $5.6 million at the box office.
+Things to Come grossed $5.6 million at the worldwide box office.